corrupt003/EspressoTest/README.md

 * OnViewActivity2: A very simple `Activity`, just want to practice how to Espresso to jump to another `Activity`.

-* ListViewActivity: The most important view inside the coressponding layout file (activity_listview.xml) is `ListView`, and we define some data to show using [ListView](https://developer.android.com/reference/android/widget/ListView) and [BaseAdapter](https://developer.android.com/reference/android/widget/BaseAdapter).
+* ListViewActivity: The most important view inside the corresponding layout file (activity_listview.xml) is `ListView`, and we define some data to show using [ListView](https://developer.android.com/reference/android/widget/ListView) and [BaseAdapter](https://developer.android.com/reference/android/widget/BaseAdapter).

 * RecyclerViewActivity: Like `ListViewActivity`, but change `ListView` to [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView) , and define custom [Recycler.Adapter](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.Adapter) and [RecyclerView.ViewHolder](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.ViewHolder) to convert data into UI.

 ### 2. app/src/androidTest ###

-A folder we can put our Espresso test class into it.
-There are test clasees respected to the Activity classes in app/src/main
+A folder we can put our Espresso test classes into it.
+There are test classes respected to the Activity classes in app/src/main

 #### android.com.espressotest.answer ####

-A folder to put ready-to-run test clesses
+A folder to put ready-to-run test classes

 * OnViewActivityAnswerTest: Contains some test cases use [Espresso.onView()](https://developer.android.com/reference/android/support/test/espresso/Espresso.html#onView(org.hamcrest.Matcher%3Candroid.view.View%3E)) to find a specific view.